 Now that we know why acclimation is important, it is equally as important to acclimate your solid wood floor properly.
 Watch our Solid Wood Flooring Acclimation 101 video to get the steps for properly acclimating your solid hardwood floor.
 Keep reading to see our step-by-step instructions.

 **Please note that these tips will not work for engineered wood flooring.
 Engineered wood floors have different acclimation needs.
 Follow the manufacturer’s recommendations to properly acclimate your engineered wood floors.
 Get more tips for acclimating engineered wood floors here.

 Step 1: Climate Control the Home for 2 Weeks Prior to Delivery

-Proper acclimation starts as soon as the flooring is delivered to the job site.
+Proper acclimation starts right after delivery to the job site.
 Before you bring in the wood flooring to the job site check the environment of the room where the flooring will acclimate using a hygrometer and record the temperature and humidity levels.

-It is important that the home is climate-controlled for at least two weeks prior to delivery to properly acclimate a floor.
-The thermostat needs to be kept at the average normal living conditions expected for the home.
+To properly acclimate the floor, climate control the home for at least two weeks prior to delivery.
+Keep the floor at the average normal living conditions expected for the home.